klzig/MapX/README.md

 # CycleTrip
-Baseline solution for a cross platform, open source mapping (OSM) application
+Baseline solution for a cross platform, open source mapping (OSM) application.
+# Build
+* To get a clean build
+  * Copy CycleTrip/Secrets_template.resx to Secrets.resx
+  * Add Secrets.resx to project
+  * Set Access Modifier on Secrets.resx to Public
+* To get maps to work
+  * Create a MapBox account: https://www.mapbox.com/signup/
+  * Create a MapBox token, add it to Secrets.resx
+  * UWP maps will display without a token.
+To remove license banner:
+  * Create a Bing Maps account: https://www.bingmapsportal.com/
+  * Create a UWP key, add it to Secrets.resx
 # Design
 * xamarin.android, xamarin.ios, uwp, mvvmcross
 * Slide-over (hamburger) main menu using native, first-party controls